rabbitmq/workloads/resiliency/README.md

 ### Monitoring skeleton application with Datadog

 It would be great to be able to present the metrics discussed in the previous section in a dashboard together with RabbitMQ server metrics so that we can reason about our architecture from a single place.
-In this section, we are going to go thru what we need to do in order to get our application to send metrics to Datadog and how to find those metrics in Datadog.
+In this section, we are going to go through what we need to do in order to get our application to send metrics to Datadog and how to find those metrics in Datadog.
 We are not going to build any dashboard with those metrics yet.

 To know more about how to monitor RabbitMQ server with Datadog and how even how to install it, check out [Monitoring RabbitMQ for PCF using Datadog](https://github.com/MarcialRosales/rabbitmq-monitoring-guide/tree/master/datadog).